 What type of school is right for your child?

-Nowadays there is a multitude of different types of school that your child could attend.
+Nowadays there are a multitude of different types of school that your child could attend.

 Gone are the days of it being a simple choice between a grammar school and a comprehensive.
 Now there are many types of school run and funded in different ways.

-- Co-operative trust schools are becoming more popular.
-Although funded by the council, they are supported by a charitable foundation, which means they can set their own admission
+Co-operative trust schools are becoming more popular.
+Although funded by the council, they are supported by a charitable foundation, which means they can set their own admission arrangements.